bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/infiltrator.md

 SMB         10.10.11.31   445    DC01             [+] infiltrator.htb\l.clark:WAT?watismypass!
 ```

-With these creds on our hands, we blast `nxc smb` again and go full snoop-mode on the domain — enumerate all the users like it’s roll call at hacker high school.
+With these creds on our hands, we blast `nxc smb` again and go full snoop-mode on the domain.
+Enumerate all the users like it's roll call at hacker high school.
 We also run a cheeky lil' SID lookup:

 ```console
 $ lookupsid.py l.clark@INFILTRATOR.HTB | grep SidTypeUser